Educational Resources and Facilities

-The world-class Studzinski Recital Hall is a transformation of the Curtis Pool building into a 280-seat, state-of-the-art facility for small- and medium-sized musical performances.
+The world-class Studzinski Recital Hall is a transformation of the Curtis Pool building into a 280-seat facility for small- and medium-sized musical performances.
 The hall includes a rehearsal room, nine practice rooms, and a number of Steinway pianos.
 Kanbar Auditorium features raked seating, exceptional acoustics, advanced technical capabilities, and a stage designed to accommodate different performance configurations and types of musical programs, including classical, jazz, electronic, and world music.

 Visual Arts Center

 The Visual Arts Center houses the faculty in art history and digital and computational studies, the Pierce Art Library, Beam Classroom, and Kresge Auditorium.